samnurmi/samnurmi/README.md

 - Mettlo - An infrastructure wrapper.
 Manage all your infrastructure from one place, but underneath use any modern hyperscalers or local vendors, or your own infrastructure.
 - Blinking things - Open Source blueprint to become your own hyperscaler or GPU hyperscaler.

-\* ... should I also add the buzzword AI here and there?
+\* What do you think, should I also add the buzzword AI here and there? 😂

 <!--
 **samnurmi/samnurmi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.